awsdocs/aws-codepipeline-user-guide/doc_source/customer-managed-policies.md

 }
 ```

  The following example shows a policy configured by AccountA that allows AccountB to assume a role\.
-This policy must be applied to the service role for AWS CodePipeline \(*AWS\-CodePipeline\-Service*\)\.
+This policy must be applied to the service role for CodePipeline \(*AWS\-CodePipeline\-Service*\)\.
 For more information about how to apply policies to roles in IAM, see [Modifying a Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-managingrole-editing.html)\.
 In the following example, *012ID\_ACCOUNT\_B* is the ARN for *AccountB*:

 ```
 {